 Practice putting your baby in the baby carrier

-Yes, this might seem insane to you at the moment and I can’t speak to all the Moms out there but I was freaking terrified to put mine on her baby carrier, even if it was meant for a newborn and toddler.
+Yes, this might seem insane to you at the moment and I can’t speak to all the moms out there but I was freaking terrified to put mine on her baby carrier initially.

-I remember my in-laws standing around me nervously, while my husband helped with the baby and her baby carrier.
+I remember my in-laws standing around me nervously, while my husband helped me put our baby in the baby carrier.
 I was so scared to the point that I only learned how to use the baby carrier when my baby was more than 2 months old.

 A baby carrier is a lifesaver and would definitely make traveling easier for you so I suggest you get comfortable with it quickly.

 Wherever you go, always, ALWAYS, look if they have a diaper changing station first.
-So you’ll know where to run to, just in case you have a screaming baby that needs some diaper changing.
-I found this ultimate list of nursing rooms in singapore.
+So you’ll know where to run, just in case you have a screaming baby that needs some diaper changing.

 Visualize a life without a diaper changing station